-Caution should be exercised when coumarin anticoagulants are given in conjunction with Fenofibrate Tablets.
+Caution should be exercised when coumarin anticoagulants are given in conjunction with Fenofibrate Tablets for oral use.
 The dosage of the anticoagulants should be reduced to maintain the PT/INR at the desired level to prevent bleeding complications.
 Frequent PT/INR determinations are advisable until it has been definitely determined that the PT/INR has stabilized [see Warnings and Precautions (5.6)].

-Immunosuppressants such as cyclosporine and tacrolimus can produce nephrotoxicity with decreases in creatinine clearance and rises in serum creatinine, and because renal excretion is the primary elimination route of fibrate drugs including Fenofibrate Tablets, there is a risk that an interaction will lead to deterioration of renal function.
-The benefits and risks of using Fenofibrate Tablets with immunosuppressants and other potentially nephrotoxic agents should be carefully considered, and the lowest effective dose employed and renal function monitored.
+Immunosuppressants such as cyclosporine and tacrolimus can produce nephrotoxicity with decreases in creatinine clearance and rises in serum creatinine, and because renal excretion is the primary elimination route of fibrate drugs including Fenofibrate Tablets for oral use, there is a risk that an interaction will lead to deterioration of renal function.
+The benefits and risks of using Fenofibrate Tablets for oral use with immunosuppressants and other potentially nephrotoxic agents should be carefully considered, and the lowest effective dose employed and renal function monitored.

 Bile Acid Binding Resins

-Since bile acid binding resins may bind other drugs given concurrently, patients should take Fenofibrate Tablets at least 1 hour before or 4 to 6 hours after a bile acid binding resin to avoid impeding its absorption.
+Since bile acid binding resins may bind other drugs given concurrently, patients should take Fenofibrate Tablets for oral use at least 1 hour before or 4 to 6 hours after a bile acid binding resin to avoid impeding its absorption.

 USE IN SPECIFIC POPULATIONS